manassaloi/manassaloi.github.io/_posts/2019-02-22-you-vs-your-users.markdown

 Instead of being the champion for your users, you became a mindless feature shipping junkie.

-Remember: As a PM your only job is to create a delightful experience for your users.
+Remember: As a PM your primary job is to create a delightful experience for your users.
 Everything else is secondary.
 Say this to yourself every day at work.
 At every meeting where you compromise.
-Or soon you will have no users to build for
+Or soon you will have no users to build for.

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)